emmo-repo/domain-crystallography/Concept_Templates/powder.md

 While a typical powder diffraction pattern obtained from a powder will contain peaks, it is impossible to further describe the appearance of these peaks: they might be quite broad due to small particle sizes, or purely amorphous components, they may be extremely narrow, their shapes can be asymmetric or symmetric and so on.
-Therefore, unlike a single crystal, a powder is not distinguished by having particular crystallographic properties and so is simply described based on physical appearance.
+Therefore, unlike a single crystal, a powder is not distinguished by having particular crystallographic properties and so can only be described based on physical appearance.

 ## General Concept Info